fumito-s/Mezzano/doc/internals/debugging-notes.md

-# Some random useful code snippets
+# Some random useful code snippets and notes on debugging tools

 ## To get a disassembly in the cross-environment: